meet the wonderful people that built yanapana

 Diego describes himself as an enthusiatic and carismatic person who is always open to new ideas for the benefit of others, especially for those in most need.

-Vice president, communications team director AND
+Vice president, External Relations team director AND founder

 Abigail Ayala (no preferred pronouns) graduated from the University of British Columbia in 2020 with a Bachelor of Music in Opera Performance.